Amplified response of cavity-coupled quantum-critical systems

-{ Instead of pursuing higher order corrections in $1/S$, here, we focus on $d=1$ with $S=1/2$ and derive an analytically exact free energy in terms of $\expval{a}$~\cite{lee2004,gammelmark2011phase}.
-In this approach, $\expval{a}$ is treated as a real-valued order parameter, $\langle a\rangle \equiv \sqrt{N}\phi/2$, and the spin degrees of freedom are integrated out to obtain the ground state energy density, $\mc E_{g}(\phi)$ (see the SI).
-Minimizing $\mc E_{g}$ with respect to $\phi$ yields the phase diagram shown in Fig.~\ref{fig:ising}(a).
+Instead of pursuing higher order corrections in $1/S$, here, we focus on $d=1$ with $S=1/2$ and derive an analytically exact free energy in terms of $\expval{a}$~\cite{lee2004,gammelmark2011phase}.
+In this approach, $\expval{a}$ is treated as a real-valued order parameter, $\langle a\rangle \equiv \sqrt{N}\phi/2$, and the spin degrees of freedom are integrated out to obtain the ground state energy density, $\mc E_{g}(\phi)$ (see {Supplementary Note 4}).
+Minimizing $\mc E_{g}$ with respect to $\phi$ yields the phase diagram shown in Fig.~\ref{fig:ising}{\bf a}.